TranPhucVinh/C/Introduction/Function handler/Definition and Declaration.md

 extern int a;
 ```

 With ``extern``, only the information about the variable is sent and no memory allocation is done.
 This tells the compiler that the variable a is declared now while memory for it will be defined later in the same file or in different file.
+For examples and specific implementations with extern, check [its document in Header folder](../Header/)

 Declaration of a function provides the compiler the name of the function, the number and type of arguments it takes and its return type.